0xCCF4/UntrustedValue/README.md

 This crate aim to provide a type-safe way to handle and sanitize potentially untrusted values like user input.

-It provides way to introduce compile-time [Taint checking](https://en.wikipedia.org/wiki/Taint_checking) into Rust.
+It aims to provide compile-time [Taint checking](https://en.wikipedia.org/wiki/Taint_checking) into Rust.
 All user input or in general all input coming from the outside world into the program must be seen as untrusted and potentially malicious (called tainted).
 A tainted value keeps its taint until a proper sanitation function is called